DontShaveTheYak/cloud-radar/README.md

 You can test all this locally without worrying about AWS Credentials.

+A number of these tests can be configured in a common way to apply to all templates through the use of the [hooks](./examples/unit/hooks/README.md) functionality.

 ### Functional Testing

 This project is a wrapper around Taskcat.
 Taskcat is a great tool for ensuring your Cloudformation Template can be deployed in multiple AWS Regions.
 Cloud-Radar enhances Taskcat by making it easier to write more complete functional tests.